- Charges After Award End Date

-SPA will close/inactivate a project when all expenses in the PeopleSoft general ledger agree to the amount reported to the sponsor, and all payments have been received.
+SPA will close or inactivate a project when all expenses in the University's general ledger, FAME, agree to the amount reported to the sponsor, and all payments have been received.

 A negative encumbrance typically occurs when there are insufficient funds available for the original payroll encumbrance journal to post, or an invalid chartfield was provided.
 A negative encumbrance will artificially inflate the project’s available balance, and may lead to further spending resulting in a project deficit.
 Departments must review their Budget Exception Reports to identify the encumbrance fail and resolve immediately, as any deficits will be the sole responsibility of the department.

 Departments should confirm whether the correct budget is reflected in the Budget Summary Reports and should also confirm that the amount agrees to the agency authorized budget.
 Departments should review all expenses to ensure charges were posted to the correct project.
 If a deficit exists, the department must transfer those costs to a discretionary chartfield using a cost share program.
 Such costs are perceived as valid research costs that cannot be billed to the sponsor, but must be tracked for purposes of the Facilities and Administrative (F&A) Rate Proposal.

 - Departments must confirm that all appropriate expenses posted to the project.

 - If the award requires funds be returned to the sponsor, Sponsored Programs Administration (SPA) will submit a Business Payment Form request to Accounts Payable (AP).